How does WINESTIQ work?

 Yes!
 One WINESTIQ will remove 100% of sulfites from a 6 to 8 ounce glass of wine.

-Will WINESTIQ alter the taste of my wine?
+Will WINESTIQ alter the taste, color or aroma of my wine?

-No. WINESTIQ neutralizes sulfites without changing the taste, aroma or texture of your wine.
+No. WINESTIQ neutralizes sulfites without changing the taste, color or aroma of your wine.

 WHAT IS WINESTIQ MADE OUT OF AND HOW DO THEY WORK?